microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/social-overview.md

 ---
 title: "Use the Microsoft Graph API to integrate people intelligence in an app"
-description: "Microsoft Graph enables access to useful data about people and documents they interact with, and supports gestures in a user's social context."
+description: "Microsoft Graph enables access to useful data about people and documents they interact with."
 author: "simonhult"
 localization_priority: Priority
 ms.prod: "insights"